Whatsapp Icon

 What's Next?

 Regardless of your colonoscopy results, following up with your healthcare provider is crucial.
 If you've had polyps removed, a diet rich in fruits, vegetables, and whole grains can play a role in preventing their reformation.
-Staying informed, keeping up with recommended screenings, and adopting a healthy lifestyle are your best defenses against colorectal cancer.
+Staying informed, keeping up with recommended screenings, and adopting a healthy lifestyle are your best defences against colorectal cancer.

 Remember, a colonoscopy is a powerful tool in cancer prevention.
 If you're due for a screening or have concerns about your colon health, don't hesitate to speak with your healthcare provider.